Growshapes

 1. Light Source - Structured Light Or Laser?

-Structured Light 3D Scanners Structured Light 3D scanners project a light pattterns onto the target object.
-The changes in the variance in the light patterns are tracked by the cameras and the software algorithm generates point clouds to capture the 3D surface.
-The structured light pattern projection allows the 3D scanner to captuer a large dimension in seconds in high resolution.
-Structured light is not hazardous to eyesight.
-It best performs in an environment where the light condition is stable.
 There are white light and blue light structured light 3D scanners.
 Blue light has a narrower wavelength where as white light is a combination of all the colors in the visible spectrum.
-The narrow wavelength enables better filtering of the interference of ambient light thus offers better precision, accuracy and higher quality outputs. |
+The narrow wavelength enables better filtering of the interference of ambient light thus offers better precision, accuracy and higher quality outputs.

-Laser 3D Scanners Laser scanner projects a laser point or beams onto the target object and the reflection of the laser light is captured with the sensors.
 Laser light is less sensitive to environmental light and performs better in capturing shiny or dark surfaces.
-However, very shiny or transparent surfaces are still difficult to capture by laser light. |
+However, very shiny or transparent surfaces are still difficult to capture by laser light.

 The accuracy gives an information about the authenticity of a 3D model to the real object.
 Knowing the accuracy of your scanner is very important because it determines which model is most suitable for quality inspection, reverse engineering design, medical health, or any other applications with very rigid accuracy requirements.
 Usually, the higher accuracy the scanner is able to generate, the more applications it could be suitable for, and of course, the higher the cost.